cybertraining-dsc/sp21-599-358/project/index.md

 There are many different approaches that have been used which all involve deep learning.
 The approaches all train data that are gathered from a variety of sensors working together.
 Lidar and computer vision are the main sensors that are used by commercial companies.
 Tesla uses video gathered from multiple cameras to train their neural network [^4] which is known as HydraNet.
-In this project, a simulation of a real driving vehicle with a camera feed will be used to train a neural network that will attempt to make the car drive itself.
+In this project, a simulation of a real driving vehicle with a camera feed will be used to see the objects that a car would need to see to train the vehicle to be self-driving

 Please not that an up to date version of these instructions is available at